 Bangkok to Chiang Mai Trains

 The train from Bangkok to Chiang Mai is surprisingly popular, despite the lengthy time it takes to get from one city to the other.
 What makes it so popular are the cheaper prices and the opportunity to experience some of Thailand’s wonderful scenery as you make your way to the north.
 Journey times are considerable, but if you take the view that the journey is very much part of the whole tourism experience then you should enjoy taking the Bangkok to Chiang Mai train.
-Depending on the number of stops that your train makes, it can take between 12 and 15 hours.
+Depending on the number of stops that your train makes, it takes between 10 and 14 hours.

-You can get very cheap tickets on a train Bangkok to Chiang Mai, depending on which class of travel you choose.
-A 2nd class seat is a great option for backpackers and budget travellers as you can often find seats as cheap as 800 baht but without AC.
-Second class with AC tickets are a little more.
-For the full comfort experience, choose a first class sleeper which will set you back somewhere in the region of 2000 baht.
+You can get very cheap tickets on a train from Bangkok to Chiang Mai, depending on which class of travel you choose.
+A 2nd class seat is a great option for backpackers and budget travelers as you can often find seats as cheap as 800 baht but without AC.
+The second class with AC tickets is a little more.
+For the full comfort experience, choose a first-class sleeper that will set you back somewhere in the region of 2000 baht.

 Chiang Mai train station is just a few kilometres outside the city centre, and the drive by taxi or car is only around 10 minutes.
 Tuk-tuks and songthaews are also an option.